gtworek/PSBits/IFilter/README.md

 Effectively it means IFilters are quite powerful way of persistence with some remotely initiated/defined capabilities.<p>
 It is not a bug, as installing the IFilter requires administrative privileges to create registry hives under the HKLM\SOFTWARE\Classes\CLSID, but at the same time it opens new (at least for me) opportunities.<p>
 I am providing simple and innocent PoC DLL.
 It reacts on .filtersample extension, and reads the file content.
 The activity may be observed using dbgview.exe from SysInternals.
 Register/unregister via regsvr32.exe.<p>
-The source code will be provided some day, after I make it neat enough.
+The source code is not beatiful, but it works.
+Feel free to contribute.